This facility provides a warm, vibrant community surrounded by plenty of local cafes and restaurants for residents to enjoy.

 Other landscape elements can include walking tracks throughout gardens, raised planter boxes for personal gardening and vegetable or flower beds and low maintenance spaces to reduce workload for more able retirees.

 ‘Passive Design‘ strategies assist in reducing impacts on the environment including reducing operating costs, reducing the use of resources and providing better outdoor spaces.

 Passive design is an important consideration for any development and providing outdoor spaces that link to internal spaces assist in allowing this design consideration to be achieved.

 Courtyards play an important role and can have a wide range of benefits from social benefits through to environmental considerations.
 In this case, the courtyards were designed to be lush, sub-tropical outdoor spaces creating a breezeway through the centre of the building to help reduce the need for air-conditioning use.

-Seats and water features also strengthen the strong rainforest character and help to build an atmosphere that is welcoming and relaxing while taking advantage of the climate.
+Seats and water features also strengthen the strong rain-forest character and help to reinforce an atmosphere that is welcoming and relaxing while taking advantage of the climate.